 The latest idea making the rounds of the fringes of the Libertarian Right (and, to be fair, the Libertarian Right is a fractal body that is 99.999% fringe): Neoreaction, also known as Libertarian Monarchism or, among those partial to wearing fedoras and goatees, the “Dark Enlightenment”; the idea that, perhaps, the Enlightenment and the rise of democracy wasn’t such a good idea, and a return to absolute monarchy would be better for freedom.

-The Moldbug blog is a fascinating read for its internal market positioning; It’s probably a better read if you grew up in the USA without any political studies post compulsory “civics classes” and have internalised the local oddities of their political discourse.
+The Moldbug blog is a fascinating read for its internal market positioning; It’s probably a better read if you grew up in the USA without any political studies after your compulsory “civics classes” (is that what they are called?) and have internalised the local oddities of their particular political discourse.
+I wander what e.g. an Australian targeted one would look like?

-How to build an autocracy is missive from the dystopian future war correspondent:
+How to build an autocracy is a (fictional) missive from the dystopian future correspondent reporting on a soft autocracy:

 The business community learned its lesson early.
 “You work for me, you don’t criticize me,” the president was reported to have told one major federal contractor, after knocking billions off his company’s stock-market valuation with an angry tweet.
 Wise business leaders take care to credit Trump’s personal leadership for any good news, and to avoid saying anything that might displease the president or his family.